-One of the best ways to manage and overcome an addiction to opiates is through an inpatient treatment program.
-The withdrawal symptoms that you will experience once you have ceased using the drugs can be uncomfortable, but by entering an inpatient treatment program you will have access to a caring and knowledgeable staff who can help ease that discomfort while going through the detoxification process.
-You will be medically monitored throughout the entire duration of the process to ensure that your safety is never at risk.
+One of the best ways to manage and overcome an addiction to opiates is through rehab at an inpatient treatment center.
+The withdrawal symptoms that you will experience once you have ceased using the drugs can be uncomfortable, but by entering into rehab at an inpatient treatment center, you will have access to a caring and knowledgeable staff who can help ease that discomfort while going through the detoxification process.
+You will be medically monitored throughout the entire duration of rehab at a enter for opiate addiction to ensure that your safety is never at risk.
 There are also certain medications that can alleviate some of the withdrawal symptoms that one experiences when coming off of opiates and you have the possibility of working with a doctor who make those medications available to you.
 Being treated on an inpatient basis also offers you the comfort of knowing that the only thing that you have to worry about is your recovery.
 You are able to remove yourself from the stresses of your everyday life and focus on yourself, first and foremost.

 Program Philosophy and Benefits

-At Vantage Point, we offer a full continuum of care that ranges from acute inpatient treatment to a variety of outpatient treatments.
-We are diligent in finding ways to meet the specific needs of every patient so that when they leave us, they feel as though they have received the best treatment possible.
+At Vantage Point, we offer a full continuum of care at our center that ranges from acute inpatient treatment and rehab to a variety of outpatient treatments.
+We are diligent in finding ways to meet the specific needs of every patient at our center so that when they leave us, they feel as though they have received the best treatment and rehab possible.

 Types of Treatment Offered at Vantage Point

-When you first arrive at Vantage Point, you will meet with a qualified assessment specialist who will conduct a thorough psychosocial assessment in order to make sure that we understand the depth of each and every one of your specific needs.
-In doing so, we are then able to customize a treatment plan to meet those needs.
-Once the assessment is complete, an appropriate level of care will be recommended, and an individualized treatment plan will be devised under the guidance of a psychiatrist, a case manager, and a qualified therapist.
-Your input will greatly impact the success of that treatment plan.
+When you first arrive at Vantage Point for opiate abuse, you will meet with a qualified assessment specialist who will conduct a thorough psychosocial assessment in order to make sure that we understand the depth of each and every one of your specific needs.
+In doing so, we are then able to customize an opiate addiction treatment and rehab plan to meet those needs.
+Once the assessment is complete, an appropriate level of care will be recommended, and an individualized treatment and rehab plan will be devised under the guidance of a psychiatrist, a case manager, and a qualified therapist.
+Your input will greatly impact the success of that treatment and rehab plan.

-At Vantage Point, you will be offered a variety of different forms of treatment modalities, tailored to meet your specific needs.
-The different aspects of treatment we provide through our inpatient program include:
+At Vantage Point, you will be offered a variety of different forms of treatment and rehab modalities, tailored to meet your specific needs.
+The different aspects of treatment we provide through at our center for opiate addiction include:

-Medication management: Part of successfully treating and managing depression can come in the form of psychotropic medication.
-You will work closely with your psychiatrist in order to find a medication that best suits your chemistry and that medication will be consistently monitored throughout your stay with us.
+Medication management: Part of successfully treating and managing opioid addiction can come in the form of psychotropic medication.
+You will work closely with your psychiatrist during rehab at our center in order to find a medication that best suits your chemistry and that medication will be consistently monitored throughout your stay with us.
 If changes in medication are required, the psychiatrist with whom you work will walk you through that process.

-Individual therapy: All of our patients will participate in individual (one-on-one) therapy with a qualified therapist at least once per week.
+Individual therapy: All of our center’s patients will participate in individual (one-on-one) therapy with a qualified therapist at least once per week while in rehab.
 However, additional session can occur at any time, following the request of the patient or at the discretion of the therapist.
-During these sessions, patients will have the opportunity to explore and process the various emotions that they may be experiencing, while working with the therapist to identify the negative thought patterns that have led to the different symptoms of depression.
-Individual therapy is also a time where patients can learn appropriate coping skills that they can apply in order to deal with the stresses that they face on a daily basis.
+During these sessions, patients will have the opportunity to explore and process the various emotions that they may be experiencing, while working with the therapist to identify the negative thought patterns that have led to abuse opiates.
+Individual therapy is also a time where patients in rehab at our center can learn appropriate coping skills that they can apply in order to deal with the stresses that they face on a daily basis.

-Group therapy: Group therapy is held on an ongoing basis, meeting multiple times per day.
+Group therapy: Group therapy is held at our center on an ongoing basis, meeting multiple times per day.
 These group sessions will cover topics such as developing positive coping skills, exploring emotional disturbances and the causes for them, maintaining mood control, and developing healthy interpersonal relationships.
-Group therapy sessions are also an ideal time for patients to come together to support one another on their journey of recovery.
+Group therapy sessions are also an ideal time for patients in rehab for opiate abuse to come together to support one another on their journey of recovery.

 Continuing Care and Levels of Treatment

-Planning for discharge begins at the time of a patient’s admission into a program.
-We know how important it is for our patients to get the help that they need and be able to return to their normal daily lives as soon as possible.
-By having a discharge plan that is started at the time of admission, it allows case managers and care coordinators time to organize future treatment options that can be provided to patients following their discharge.
-Patients will be discharged having the comfort of knowing that the next stage of their treatment is already in place.
-On the day of discharge, patients will have a final meeting with their treatment team in order to go over the next steps for treatment.
+Planning for discharge begins at the time of a patient’s admission into rehab for opiate addiction at our center.
+We know how important it is for our center’s patients to get the help that they need and be able to return to their normal daily lives as soon as possible.
+By having a discharge plan that is started at the time of admission to rehab, it allows case managers and care coordinators time to organize future treatment options that can be provided to patients following their discharge.
+Patients will be discharged from rehab at our center having the comfort of knowing that the next stage of their treatment is already in place.
+On the day of discharge, patients will have a final meeting with their treatment and rehab team in order to go over the next steps for treatment for opiate abuse.
 Patients will leave our program with the comfort of knowing that they will still have the ongoing support that they need.